 For me, this was a turning point.
 I had earned something on my own, and now it was up to me to decide what to do with it.
 Recognizing this new passion, my parents began to talk with me about managing my own money.

-They wanted to know how I would use my newfound income.
+They wanted to know how would I use my newfound income?
 Did I want to save any of it?
 Did I want to give any of it away?
 I wanted to give—but I also really wanted the new Boyz II Men cassette tape.
 It was going to be a tough call.
+Continue Reading…